Irish crochet lace

-Irish crochet lace is a style of Irish lace which is generally considered allied to rather than a true lace.
+Irish crochet lace is a style of Irish lace.
 It was originally developed in mid-nineteenth century Ireland as a method of imitating expensive Venetian point laces.

 History

 By 1845 it was being taught in the Ursuline Convent, Blackrock, County Cork.
-Within a few years it was being taught in almost every convent in the country and used as part of Famine Relief Schemes.
+Within a few years it was being taught in almost every convent in the country and used as part of Famine Relief Schemes while providing the means needed to emigrate.
 Church of Ireland philanthropic leaders also taught crochet lace as famine relief projects in the north of the country and in Kildare and Cork.
 By 1851, approximately 16,000 women were working in crochet.

 Charity groups sought to revive the economy by teaching crochet lace technique at no charge to anyone willing to learn.
 This type of lace is characterised by separately crocheted motifs, which were later assembled into a mesh background.
 Other types of Irish crochet include Roslea and Clones lace.